YvesCB/GameGrammar/README.md

 * Make the bot post automatically when the stream goes live.
 * Update the help command: sort entries in a relevant way and make it context sensitive
-* Create a welcome message to welcome users when they join the server